 There are many fun and exciting ways that we can enjoy life, and for some, Halloween will be one such experience.
 Yet to be awake, aware, and responsible human beings it is essential to approach every action we choose for ourselves, or any kids within our care to be done from the most informed and conscious perspective.
-And so whatever your thoughts and sentiments are about Halloween, we cannot deny the fact that the way modern Halloween is set up, makes it destructive to our already fragile states of health and weight.
-When it comes to kids specifically, we have growing concerns about rates of autism, obesity, diabetes, ADD/ADHD, other health conditions, and poor eating habits.
-This is definitely not the time to make excuses and willingly subject our kids to substances that threaten their health and wellbeing.
-Rather, this is the time to honestly and courageously face the issue and find alternate ways of expressing or experiencing it in a way that supports, not harms, their wellbeing.
-After all, Halloween may happen on just one calendar day of the year, but its negative effects can last for many weeks, months, and years.
+Whatever your thoughts and sentiments are about Halloween, we cannot deny the fact that the way modern Halloween is set up, makes it destructive to our already fragile states of health and weight.
+When the average child is eating 32 teaspoons of sugar per day, it should come as no surprise that children’s health today is riddled with health problems.
+The rates of autism, obesity, diabetes, ADD/ADHD, allergies, infections, other health conditions are directly linked to the quality of everyday eating habits.
+This is not the time to make excuses or get defensive.
+We need to get clear and honest about why we continue subjecting our kids to substances that threaten their health and wellbeing.
+The more we are able to face this issue courageously, the more empowered we are to find alternative ways of treating our kids that support, rather than harm their wellbeing.
+Halloween may happen on just one calendar day of the year, but its negative effects can last for many weeks, months, and years, and further compound the high-sugar diet risks that most kids are subjected to daily.

 Where Did Halloween and All the Candy Come From?